How Guitar Tube Amplifiers Work

 AC Audio Signal With DC Offset

-The audio signal rides on top of the tube's high voltage DC power.
+The AC audio signal rides on top of the tube's high voltage DC power.

 How the Load Resistor Works

-In the diagram 'R' is a load resistor which allows a small flow of current from the tube's plate to make a large change in voltage thus transforming the tube from a current amplifier to a voltage amplifier.
+In the Triode diagram above 'R' is a load resistor which changes the tube circuit from a current amplifier to a voltage amplifier.
+The load resistor allows a small flow of current from the tube's plate to make a large change in voltage thus transforming the tube from a current amplifier to a voltage amplifier.
 The load resistor restricts the flow from the 250v DC power supply to the tube's plate.
 When the tube flows negatively charged electrons to the positively charged plate the voltage drops between the plate and load resistor.
 Slow the flow of electrons from cathode to plate and the voltage rises from positive current flowing through the load resistor.
 Stop the flow completely and the voltage on both sides of the load resistor will equalize at 250 volts.

 One way to describe how a tube is used as a voltage amplifier is with a water hose analogy.
 Think of the high voltage supply as water faucet pressure and the wire running from the power supply to the tube plate as a water hose.
 You can simulate the load resistor by clamping the hose partially shut.
 Water flows through the clamp but at a reduced rate.
 The water pressure is the voltage, the water flow is the current and the clamp is the load resistor resistance.